Sugar Free Oatmeal Cookies

 🥘 Ingredients

-Monk Fruit Sweetener: Made from the extract of monk fruit, this sweetener is what gives my sugarless oatmeal cookies their touch of sweetness.
+Monk Fruit: Made from the extract of monk fruit, this is the key ingredient to making sugar-free cookies.
 While it is 150 to 200 times sweeter than regular sugar, it contains no calories, carbohydrates, sodium, or fat.
 Feel free to use less monk fruit than my recipe calls for if you don’t like super sweet baked goods.
+I haven’t tested this recipe with powdered stevia so I recommend sticking to monk fruit if possible.

-Sift Dry Ingredients: I sift the flour, baking soda, salt, and cinnamon into a medium bowl.
+Combine dry ingredients: I sift the whole wheat flour, baking soda, salt, and cinnamon into a medium bowl to remove any lumps.

-Mix Dough: Once sifted, I add the flour mixture to the creamed butter and fold it in until well combined.
-Then I fold in the rolled oats and raisins until fully incorporated.
+Make the dough: I add the flour mixture to the creamed butter and fold it in until just combined, then fold in the rolled oats and raisins until evenly distributed.
 At this point, you can add any additional add-ins such as chocolate chips or nuts.

-Chill Dough: Once made, I cover the cookie dough with plastic wrap and refrigerate it for 30 minutes to chill.
-Then I preheat my oven to 330 degrees Fahrenheit (170 degrees Celsius) and line a cookie sheet with parchment paper or a silicone baking mat.
+Chill the dough: I cover the bowl with plastic wrap and refrigerate for 30 minutes.
+Meanwhile, I preheat my oven to 330 degrees Fahrenheit (170 degrees Celsius) and line a baking sheet with parchment paper or a silicone baking mat.

 Bake: To bake, I transfer the cookie sheet to the oven and let the cookies bake for 8-10 minutes until lightly golden.
-Then I remove them from the oven and let them cool completely on a cooling rack.
-These crispy sugar free oatmeal cookies firm up as they cool.
+Then I remove them from the oven and let them on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.
+They firm up as they cool.

 💭 Expert Tips

-My #1 Secret Tip when making this recipe is to chill the dough for at least 30 minutes.
+My #1 Secret Tip for this recipe is to chill the dough for at least 30 minutes before baking.
 Chilled dough is easier to handle and prevents the cookies from spreading too much during baking.

 Other Tips To Keep In Mind: